Warming Bernabel

-Warming Jose Bernabel (born June 6, 2002) is a Dominican professional baseball first baseman for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Warming Jose Bernabel (born June 6, 2002) is a Dominican professional baseball first baseman for the Sioux City Explorers of the American Association of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies.
+He signed with the Rockies as an international free agent in 2018, and made his MLB debut for them in 2025.